roads/Mephisto/docs/web/docs/guides/tutorials/form_composer.md

 1. Prepare and validate your config files as described in [FormComposer config files](/docs/guides/how_to_use/form_composer/configuration/setup/) and
 [form_composer config command](/docs/guides/how_to_use/form_composer/configuration/form_composer_config_command/) sections

 2. Launch your form-based Task (see details in [Running FormComposer task](/docs/guides/how_to_use/form_composer/running/)).
-For a lcal testing scenario, we will run:
+For a local testing scenario, we will run:

 ```shell
 docker-compose -f docker/docker-compose.dev.yml run \